Safe and Respectful Sexual Health Care in WA

 PEP (Post-Exposure Prophylaxis) is different – it’s taken after possible exposure to HIV (e.g., if a condom breaks or you had unprotected sex).

-PEP must be started within 72 hours of potential HIV exposure, and the sooner the better.
+PEP must be started within 72 hours, and the sooner the better.

 You can get PEP at: